Alexisvt/mongoDbNotes/Docs.md

 `db` keyword is the representation to the actual connected databases.

-When you use the special keyword `use` it will select the database with that name or create one for you
+When you use the special keyword `use` it will select the database with that name.
+We need to highlight that if you use the keyword to select a database that doesn't exist It will perform a selection, and when you add some collection the system will create the database for you.
 ```shell
 > use exampleDb
 switched to db exampleDb